← Return to Blog Index

 Issue: Use of camera analytics, location data, or workforce analytics raises privacy and regulatory concerns.

 Solution: Favor on-device processing where possible, anonymize and aggregate by default, obtain appropriate consent, and document DPIAs.
-Limit access to sensitive signals and keep human review for any consequential workforce decisions.
+Limit access to sensitive signals and keep staff review for any consequential workforce decisions.